getFairAI/decentralised-inference/documents/whitepaper.md

 ### Model Curators

 <p align="justify">
 Curators are all the participants who put model scripts on the Marketplace.
 To do so, they must upload those scripts to Arweave and link them to at least one model listed in the Marketplace.
-The Operators will then run the software with the input from the Users to realize the inference on these models.
+The Operators will then run the software with the input from the Users to realise the inference on these models.
 </p>

 <p align="justify">